Skip to content

 Note:

-• If correlation fields for Host, Pod, Deployment, and Service are found simultaneously, network data will be displayed in this order upon entering the details page;
+• If associated fields for Host, Pod, Deployment, and Service are found simultaneously, network data is displayed in this order upon entering the details page;

-• If no correlation fields are found, it will be displayed at the bottom in gray, and clicking will prompt No network view matched.
+• If no associated fields are found, they are displayed at the bottom in gray, and clicking prompts No network view matched.

 Feedback